If you’ve ever wondered if planes can take off in the rain, the answer is yes.

 Many pilots can navigate during rainy conditions, as they have extensive experience and received the appropriate training.

-Most crashes that have been caused during rainfall have also been attributed to pilot incompetence and lack of training and experience.
+Most crashes that have been caused during rainfall have also been attributed to pilot error and lack of training and experience.

 Air Accidents At Take Off Caused by Rain